 The answer is email list segmentation.
 Which allows you to divide your email list into smaller, more targeted sub-groups.
 Segmenting your list will let you target your consumers based on their personal preferences.
 It also allows you to promote your products or services in a personalized manner.

-For instance, your business is selling exercise equipment.
-You can ask your subscribers what types of exercise equipment are they into.
+For instance, your ecommerce business is selling exercise equipment.
+You can ask your subscribers what types of exercise equipment they are into.
 You will likely end up creating segmented lists for weightlifting, cardio, yoga, Pilates, etc. And depending on what they choose, they could either be on a single campaign or multiple campaigns.

-Also, segmenting your email list based on their age, gender, geographical location, and buyer personas helps you send relevant emails.
+Also, segmenting your email list based on their age, gender, geographic location, and buyer personas helps you send relevant emails.
 Which in turn improves your chances of getting a higher number of sales in the long run.

 Here are some of the positive results you can expect with email list segmentation: